microsoft-mvp-events-cn/events/README.md

-# Shanghai MVP Events
+# Microsoft MVP Events (China)

-This repo contains individual pages about past events.
+This repo contains individual pages about past events that Microsoft MVP members participated in.

 ## How to contribute